 A vibrant artists' community with a high concentration of creative energy rooted in Chicano history.

 About the Barrio Logan Cultural District

 In 1970, a group of Chicano studies students took a stand to fight for park space in the Barrio Logan neighborhood of San Diego.
 Chicano Park was born, and today its 79 historic murals make it a National Historic Landmark and the heart of the Barrio Logan Cultural District.
-The park also serves as venue for a multitude of community, arts and cultural events, including low-rider car shows, Azteca dance and drumming groups.
+The park also serves as a venue for a multitude of community and arts and cultural events, including low-rider car shows, Azteca dance, and drumming groups.

 Barrio Logan is driven by a grassroots coalition of artists, community leaders, residents, and business owners who embody culture and are passionate about preserving it while staying relevant.
 For an authentic experience of Chicano culture, visit Barrio Logan.

 With 70 miles of sun-drenched coast, an inviting ocean, and a year-round daily forecast of 70°F, this southernmost stretch of the state is all about outdoor fun.
 Theme parks and attractions, legendary retreats, art, culture and diversity all reside at the edge of a sparkling blue sea.